Tasty as a snack or baked into a pie or cobbler, cherries are a versatile tree fruit.

 If it has been a few days, and you can tell your cherries are about to go bad, you may want to try to preserve them.
 A quick option is to freeze them.
 Instructions are detailed in the next section.

 In addition to freezing, cherries can be preserved in a variety of ways, keeping them good for longer.
 Even if the cherries are a little overripe, you can make some jams or jellies out of them.
 You can also bake a pie or cobbler to use them up.

 If you are freezing your cherries, there are a few steps you will need to take to prepare them properly.

 - First, make sure they are washed and dried thoroughly.

 - After this, you will want to remove the pits, as they will be far harder to remove when frozen.

-- Cut them in half so they will thaw quicker when you are ready to use them.
+- Cut them in half so they will thaw faster when you are ready to use them.

 - Lay them out on a baking sheet.
-Avoid having any touching each other.
+Avoid having them touch each other.